Donna Noble – Doctor Who (Journey’s End)

 Jacket:

-I took the collar off, took it apart and changed the shape of it, reattached it and changed the shape of the front edges, too.
-Removed the belt loops and added the buttons (I had a hard time finding buttons.).
-Broke a few needles on this sucker.
+When it arrived, I took the belt loops off, and then took the collar off, opened it up and changed the shape of it, curving the edges.
+Before I reattached it, and changed the shape of the front edges, too, just to straighten it out and remove the “lapel” angle it had.
+Broke a few needles on this sucker, this leather is THICK!

 Shirt:

-I made without a pattern – it’s two different ribbed knits – the top is a wider rib, and I had to dye it so that it matched the tone of the other knit.
+The shirt I made without a pattern – it’s two different ribbed knits – the top is a wider rib, and I had to dye it so that it matched the tone of the other knit with the smaller rib pattern.
 I opted to leave it sleeveless, since this costume was for DragonCon in Atlanta in August and I was already going to be wearing a leather jacket on top of it.
+From the bust seam up the top is self-lined, and the bottom section is just one layer.

 Belt:

-my husband helped me make – it’s not perfect but I’m pretty proud of it.
+The belt my husband helped me make – it’s not perfect but I’m pretty proud of it!
 I bought a piece of wide, tan elastic on etsy (only place I could find something like that), and cut the leather pieces out of leftover leather scraps and dyed it.
-The metal pieces I bought at tandy leather.
+The metal hardware/buckle I bought at tandy leather.

 Accessories: